How we're performing

 Throughout 2016 we worked with creative writers affected by Parkinson's to develop a creative writing toolkit, which aims to support and showcase this outlet.

 The Parkinson - 'Getting to know...' interviews

-Some people affected by Parkinson's on our Editorial Board told us that they're always hearing about local advisers and various other charity staff who might support them but don't necessarily understand what they do and can offer.
+Some people affected by Parkinson's on our Editorial Board told us they'd heard about local advisers and other staff who might support them but didn't understand what they can offer.

-We've introduced the new 'Getting to know...' interviews in The Parkinson magazine where people can find out more about the ways different Parkinson's UK staff and others can support them and get a much deeper understanding of the charity staff and their roles.
+We introduced the new 'Getting to know...' interviews in The Parkinson magazine to help encourage deeper understanding of the roles of different Parkinson's UK staff and others who can offer support.